awncorp/venus/README.md

 ## Contributing

-We rely on your contributions and feedback to improve Venus, and we love hearing about your experiences and about what may be unclear and we can improve upon.
+We rely on your contributions and feedback to improve Venus, and we love hearing about your experiences and what we can improve upon.

-Contributions are always welcome!
+All contributions are always welcome!
 See the [contributing guide](https://github.com/cpanery/venus/blob/master/CONTRIBUTING.md) for ways to get started, and please adhere to this project's [code of conduct](https://github.com/cpanery/venus/blob/master/CODE_OF_CONDUCT.md).

 ## Support

-For support, feel free to report an [issue](issues).
+For support, feel free to report an [issue](https://github.com/cpanery/venus/issues).

 ## License